MOUNT GRETNA BOROUGH

-Last month a letter was sent to Don Adams, owner of 102 Chicago Avenue, concerning the gravel/fill which he placed on his neighbor’s property, 104 Chicago Avenue.
-Mr. Adams has not removed the material or been in contact with Mr. Care.
+Solicitor Kilgore has informed Don Adams, owner of 102 Chicago Avenue, concerning the gravel/fill which he placed on his neighbor’s property, 104 Chicago Avenue.
+Mr. Adams has been given ten (10) days to remove the material.

 Michael Bell made a motion to adjourn the meeting.
 Lois Herr seconded the motion.
 All were in favor.